papertrail-ai/papertrail-ai/README.md

 ### Papertrail-ai? ###

-Papertrail-ai is a set of tools for automating financial processes.
+Papertrail-ai is a set of tools and marketplace for automating financial processes.

 Papertrail-ai includes an API wrapper specifically for financial systems (invoicing, accounting, payroll, and ERP systems).
 Connect data between organizations, processes and automate functions across financial systems.
-Current integrations include Xero, Sage, Zoho, FreshBooks, FreeAgent and QuickBooks.
+Current integrations include Xero, Sage, Zoho, FreshBooks, FreeAgent, QuickBooks and Syspro.

 The Papertrail-ai tools allow for implementation of robotic process automation, machine learning applications and algorithms into these financial applications.

-### About papertrail-ai? ###
+### About papertrail-ai ###

 Project modules: